etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="essential-glossary">⭐ An Essential Glossary of RIEM{} to Get Started</h1>

-* Use this section as a quick lookup (possibly in a separate browser tab or window) as you read this README knowledgebase and the [project wiki with the complete set of volumes](#tsl-volume-index).
+Reminder: Use this section as a quick lookup (possibly in a separate browser tab or window) as you read this README knowledgebase and the [project wiki with the complete set of volumes](#tsl-volume-index).

 This glossary defines 32 key terms to help you navigate **RIEM{}**—refer back to it as you explore the recursive loop!
 Use [🔮 Acronym Quick Reference](#acronyms) as a concise quick reference for the most important acronyms.